Skip to content

 3. As Linux Podman moves further ahead with Netavark features, the gap between Linux and FreeBSD Podman will grow.

-Until that happens, FreeBSD container networking works for single-node setups where you control the topology, but it’s missing the automatic service discovery and network isolation that Linux users take for granted.
+Until then, FreeBSD container networking works for single-node setups where you control the topology, but it still lacks automatic service discovery and stronger network isolation in the current Podman stack.

 Watch Out

-Four new gotchas on top of the 10 from previous posts:
+More gotchas, on top of the previous ones:

 1. catatonit is not installed with Podman.
 Pods fail with a cryptic “finding catatonit binary” error. pkg install catatonit fixes it.
 Should be a dependency of the Podman package, but isn’t.